 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.

-Strawberry Poke Cake with Fresh Strawberries
+Strawberry Jam Cake with Strawberry Frosting

 Ingredients